dhh1128/intent/docs/spec/hypertext.md

 ##### Implicit anchor IDs

 The easiest way to define the ID of an anchor is to leave it implicit -- let it be calculated automatically from the anchor text itself.
-This is what happens with the simple square bracket notation described in the MRI example above; the ID for "MRI" is "MRI", too.
+This is what happens with the simple square bracket notation in the MRI example above; the ID for "MRI" is "MRI", too.
 Or close enough.
 (See [Comparing anchor IDs below for more](#comparing-anchor-ids).)

 ##### Explicit anchor IDs